 The Arts Club Dubai is thrilled to announce a solo show by the acclaimed British artist Daniel Crews-Chubb (b.1984, based in London, UK).
-The exhibition presents five totemic paintings illustrating the artist’s iconic figures.
+The exhibition presents four totemic paintings illustrating the artist’s iconic figures.

 Known for his deeply expressive painting style, Crews-Chubb’s works conjure up spectacular collisions between abstraction and figuration; painterly and sculptural; and materiality and mythological.
 His multimedia surfaces incorporate vividly coloured oils and acrylics that rub up against sand, charcoals, pastels and textiles; patchworked together into raw and energetic compositions that elucidate the expressions and poses of his subjects.
 Crews- Chubb’s paintings, in his own words, are “a dance between order and chaos.”